Sunday School Classes

-For 2019 at Grace we are encouraging all our members to work through a progression of the following equipping classes:
+For Winter/Spring 2022 at Grace we are encouraging all our members to work through a progression of the following equipping classes:

 First Service (9:00 – 10:15 am):

-- Study of The Minor Prophets – Paul Edmiston
+- Study of the Gospel of John – Paul Edmiston

 Second Service (10:30 – 11:45 am)